Country Report for Belarus

 Law reform has strengthened children’s protection from violence but has not prohibited all corporal punishment.
 According to the national report to the Universal Periodic Review in 2015, the Code of Administrative Offences has been amended by the addition of administrative penalties for violence against family members to supplement the provisions under criminal law.
 In 2013, administrative liability was introduced to the Code for battery that does not cause bodily injury and deliberate infliction of pain or physical or mental suffering.

 A draft domestic violence law is under consideration.
-We are not aware of proposals to prohibit all corporal punishment in this context.
-The President of Belarus, Alexander Lukashenko, said in October 2018 that the draft law needed more work as physical punishment could be useful in raising children.
+The Government reported in 2019 that the Bill would prohibit “any form of violence, including against children” but there are no indications that this would include a prohibition of all corporal punishment as the President of Belarus, Alexander Lukashenko, said in October 2018 that the draft law needed more work as physical punishment could be useful in raising children.
+A national strategy to prevent and eliminate all forms of child abuse is being considered.

 Alternative care settings